brandonchinn178/mergit/deploy/README.md

 The `github-app.pem` private key and the `terraform.tfvars` values should be in LastPass under "LY Merge Bot".

+1. Turn on the VPN
+1. `cd` to this directory
 1. Ensure that `artifacts/github-app.pem` still exists
 1. Put the new `merge-bot` binary in `artifacts/`
 1. `terraform taint aws_instance.merge_bot`